CSU football fails to meet expectations, loses to Fresno State in biggest game of season

 With everything going wrong for CSU, Henry Blackburn gave the Rams one last chance.

-But the offense couldn’t answer despite starting the drive with a 20-yard rush from Justin Marshall.
-Three plays after Marshall’s carry, CSU punted again and the Bulldogs drove the field 54 yards to go up 14.
+But the offense couldn’t answer and instead went three-and-out.
+After CSU punted again, the Bulldogs drove the field 54 yards to go up 14.

 For so long, games with as much hanging on the line as there was Saturday night have haunted CSU faithful.
 The loss is another one that can be thrown onto the pile.